wtnwin111/interview/src/com/interview/flag/README.md

             if select A <- B, so the solution is A(B), C(D), the total area is A + C if select A <- C, so the solution is A(C(D)), B, the total area is A + B the previous one this better.

-16. Abbreviation: apple can be abbreviated to 5, a4, 4e, a3e, ...
+16. [String] Abbreviation: apple can be abbreviated to 5, a4, 4e, a3e, ...
     Given a target string (internationalization), and a set of strings, return the minimal length of abbreviation of this target string so that it won’t conflict with abbrs of the strings in the set.
     For example: “apple”, [“blade”] -> a4 (5 is conflicted with “blade”),